aparnaadiraju92/spooky-author-kaggle-Python-/README.md

 *What is the competition about?*

 This competition can be considered as a classic example for predictive modelling and analysis.
-Competition wants us to train a model based on the given train set, which contains text from various novels written by three writers Edgar Allen Poe (EPL), Mary Shelley (MWS), HP Lovecraft (HPL).
+Competition wants us to train a model based on the given train set, which contains text from various novels written by three writers Edgar Allen Poe (EAP), Mary Shelley (MWS), HP Lovecraft (HPL).
 Our final goal here is to predict author name for the test dataset which contains only text from the above mentioned authors in random.

 Programming Language: Python